Terry McGroom: Professional career

 McGroom turned pro in 1993 and started off his career going undefeated in his first 11 fights.
 He then faced Darrol Wilson, a heavy hitting heavyweight who would make a name for himself later on, in 1995, and battled his way to a 10-round draw.
 McGroom's next big fight was an 8th-round TKO loss to future contender Kirk Johnson.
 Johnson was much bigger than McGroom and slugged him to the canvas.

 After the loss to Johnson, McGroom's impressive victory over Esteban Pizzarro in 1999 earned him the biggest fight of his career against James Toney in 2000.
 It was a close fight with Toney and some thought the decision should have been given to McGroom.
 In 2001 he challenged Vasily Jirov for his IBF Cruiserweight belt.
 The result was a shocking one-round KO for Jirov, the result from one well place body shot.

 McGroom then moved up to Heavyweight and had little success.
 He lost to future contenders Dominick Guinn, Malik Scott, and Timor Ibragimov before retiring in 2004.

 Personal life

-McGroom died from bone cancer on April 17, 2016.
+McGroom died of bone cancer on April 17, 2016.
+Shortly before his death, he trained professional cruiserweight boxer Craig "Pressure" Parker.